RoSchmi/RoSchmiViessmannApiTest/README.md

 8) Copy and paste the "Code" in the textbox of this App
 9) Click "Get Token(s)" (within 20 sec after step 4)
 10) Copy the token to the Clipboard

+When an access token is created, sensor-values from the Cloud can be read.